 Visit The English Market

 This eccentric food market is located in the heart of Cork City and with an eye-catching fountain at its center.
 This market is trading since 1788 and has the perfect touch of its historical background and being under the possession of the Cork City Council it becomes one of the world’s oldest municipal markets.
-This market is stuffed with fresh seafood, Artisan breads and other specialties you can find it here only.
-You can imagine the beauty of the market by understanding the fact that Queen Elizabeth II of Great Britain visited here on her first ever state visit to the Republic of Ireland in 2011.
-If you want to know where to go in ireland than you can look here.
+This market is stuffed with fresh seafood, artisan bread, and other specialties you can find it here only.
+You can imagine the beauty of the market by understanding the fact that Queen Elizabeth II of Great Britain visited here on her first-ever state visit to the Republic of Ireland in 2011.
+If you want to know where to go in Ireland then you can look here.

 Leisure Walk Around The City